pvsone/opa-ext-authz/custom-app/docker-compose-styra-das/README.md

 ### 1. Create a Custom System in Styra DAS

-Refer to the Styra DAS documentation for detailed instructions on how to create a new System within your DAS environment.
+Refer to the Styra DAS documentation for detailed instructions on how to create a new System within your DAS environment, using the "Custom" System type.

 ### 2. Download the Styra DAS configuration for OPA